r48n34/Patterns-generator/README.md

 ## Import and Export Guide

-The Import and Export features are added in 24/07/2023, which allow users to share their own pattens in a efficient ways.
+The Import and Export features are added in 24/07/2023, which allow users to share their own patterns in a efficient ways.

 A default patterns data will be like the following